Ambersail Assured. High Quality Penetration Testing Services At A Sensible Price.

 To help understand the report, we offer a walkthrough of results as standard.
 This can take place either remotely or at your offices.

 Retesting is also encouraged and built into our testing packages.
-Should testing identify weaknesses that need to be fixed, we can validate any changes made after an agreed period of time..
+Should testing identify weaknesses that need to be fixed, we can validate any changes made after an agreed period of time.
+A very important consideration for all Penetration Testing Services.

 We would suggest any components or system that poses a risk to your business operations.

-We advocate that you first understand why you need to perform a penetration test and then work out which networks or systems support what you are trying to protect.
+We recommend that you first understand why you need to perform a penetration test and then work out which networks or systems support what you are trying to protect.

 If ‘assets’ that need to be protected are networks then a good place to start will be the network (IP) addresses.
 These could be either internal networks, external networks, or both.